RightsCon Participation and Privacy

 Our Priority

-Please note: this policy has been updated as of February 7, 2025 to reflect our revised policy on photos, videos, and recording at RightsCon.
+Please note: this policy has been updated as of April 27, 2026 to reflect sanctions compliance and updates to our participation review process.

 At its core, RightsCon is a platform and a gathering space for those working to defend and extend our human rights in the most challenging of circumstances.
 It is a convening designed to bring practitioners across stakeholder lines together, in order to build an agenda for a rights-respecting digital future.

-Below are some important considerations and processes that we have developed in our efforts to have RightsCon as a space that is both inclusive and safe.
+Below are some important standards, considerations, and processes that we have developed in our efforts to have RightsCon as a space that is both inclusive and prioritizes safety.

 Participation